Improving Composed Image Retrieval via Contrastive Learning with Scaling Positives and Negatives: Experiments

 \subsubsection{Implementation Details}

 We use LLaVA-v1~\cite{llava} as a multi-modal large language model for caption generation.
 We use the advanced model unicom$_{\text{ViT-L/14}}$~\cite{unicom} for the unimodal image encoder.
 As used by CLIP4CIR~\cite{clip4cir2}, we leverage AdamW \cite{adamw} optimizer.
 All experiments are conducted on a single Tesla V100 GPU.
 We manually tune $\tau \in \{0.01, 0.02, 0.03, 0.05\}$ and $learning\_rate \in \{2e-6, 5e-6, 6e-6, 1e-5, 2e-5\}$.
-Detailed hyper-parameters are reported in the supplementary materials.
+Detailed hyper-parameters are reported in the supplementary material.

-We analyze the modified text in the two datasets using LLAVA tokenizer~\cite{llava} and count the average annotated token length in Table \ref{tab:len_mod}.
+We analyze the modified texts in the two datasets using the LLaVA tokenizer~\cite{llava} and count the average length of the annotated token in Table \ref{tab:len_mod}.
 For FashionIQ, we set $type$ to the name of the split, i.e., dress/shirt/top tee, and $k$ to 5.
 For CIRR and Conceptual Caption, we set $type$ to "image" and $k$ to 10 in the image captioning template.
 The detailed data statistics for both the generated and annotated triplets are provided in Table \ref{tab:len_mod}.
 For both datasets, we set $c_0$ to 10000.
-We set $c_1$ to 20000 for FashionIQ and 15000 For CIRR.
+We set $c_1$ to 20000 for FashionIQ and 15000 for CIRR.